OpenCyphal/pydsdl/README.md

 The application invokes the function `pydsdl.read_namespace()` with the path of the target root namespace which is to be read and an optional list of look-up root namespace directories.
-It returns a list of top-level compound type definitions found in the target root namespace.
+It returns a list of top-level composite type definitions found in the target root namespace.
 If errors are found, a corresponding exception will be raised (described below).

 The function has an optional callable argument that will be invoked when the frontend encounters a